MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 **Run programs and sample jobs using sample data**

-The first task loads sample data and runs the Revo64 program to further verify the installation.
+The next procedure loads sample data and runs the Revo64 program to further verify the installation.

 1. Send sample data to HDFS.